Prosecutors: Times Square driver wanted to ‘kill them all’

 He also had two previous drunken driving cases.

-Rojas enlisted in the Navy in 2011 and was an electrician’s mate fireman apprentice.
-In 2012, he served aboard the USS Carney, a destroyer.
+Rojas enlisted in the Navy in 2011 and served for part of 2012 aboard the USS Carney, a destroyer.
 Rojas spent his final months in the Navy at the Naval Air Station in Jacksonville, Florida.

 In 2012, he was arrested and accused of beating a cab driver whom he said had disrespected him by trying to charge too much, according to the arrest report.
 The arresting officer said Rojas screamed, “My life is over!” as he was being detained.
 After his arrest, Rojas told the officer he was going to kill all police and military police he might see after his release from jail, the Jacksonville sheriff’s office report stated.